Now updated for the 2022 edition!

 In te second round (semi-finals):

-- You have to perform the commisioned composition (see below).
+- You have to perform the commissioned composition (see below).

-- It is a new element of the competition that in this round you are challenged to achieve thematic consistency in your performance, centered on the text of the compulsory work ‘Pueritia et senectus secundum Stultitiam’ by Lucas Wiegerink (see below).
+- Since 2020 it is a new element of this competition that in the semifinal you are challenged to achieve thematic consistency in your performance, centered on the text of the compulsory work by Anne-Maartje Lemereis (see below).
 Keep this in mind when composing your list of free repertoire!

 - You select a number of songs from your list, different from the ones you performed in the 1st round, with a total duration between 14 and 16 minutes.
 This selection is to be submitted at your registration.

-- You will also have to introduce and present this programme and yourself.
+- The idea is that you introduce and present this programme and yourself.
 We invite you to be creative, and to be as theatrical as you like!
 This means that there will not be a moderator or presenter in the second round!